BCLibCoop/nnels-views-custom-handlers/README.md

 This field requires the Content: Nid field to be added to the view.

+### Duplicate S3

+Add a duplicate S3 file message.

+This field requires the Content: Nid field and the Field: S3 Path field to be added to the view.

 ### File Size Warning Field

 The file size warning field will output some markup if the filesize is greater than 400MB.